cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 While all supported iOS devices are fast enough to execute the emulator at full speed at all times, some (in particular older) Android devices are not able to keep up all the time.
-Cloudpilot compensates this by monitoring the "host speed" (the ratio between the real time required to emulate a chunk of m68k code relative to the corresponding time in the frame of the virtual device).
-If this drops below one Cloudpilot will reduce the clock of the emulated device accordingly while keeping the timers in sync with real time.
+CloudpilotEmu compensates this by monitoring the "host speed" (the ratio between the real time required to emulate a chunk of m68k code relative to the corresponding time in the frame of the virtual device).
+If this drops below one CloudpilotEmu will reduce the clock of the emulated device accordingly while keeping the timers in sync with real time.

  * **host speed**: See above.
 Note that this is calculated using the true clock speed of the virtual device (ignoring the correction that is applied if host speed drops below one).
  * **emulation speed**: The ratio between the actual clock of the emulated device and the clock at which it is supposed to run.
-This drops below 1 if Cloudpilot reduces speed in order to compensate for a slow host.
+This drops below 1 if CloudpilotEmu reduces speed in order to compensate for a slow host.
  * **average FPS**: The average frames per second at which the emulator runs.
    This is usually identical to the refresh rate of the display (usually 60Hz), but it will drop if the host device cannot keep up.
-Note that the screen is not actually updated during every frame; Cloudpilot redraws only if the display content has changed.
+Note that the screen is not actually updated during every frame; CloudpilotEmu redraws only if the display content has changed.